Your current office bearers are:

 President: Christine Francis

-I am a retired English-Humanities teacher and antique dealer, with a passion for Norwood which spans more than 30 years.
+I am a former English-Humanities teacher and antique dealer, with a passion for Norwood which spans more than 30 years.
 Initially it was an inviting weekend retreat from quiet country living, but for the past 23 years it has been HOME.
 I love the ambience here.
 The bustling mix of service centres, entertainment venues, supermarkets, dining and shopping possibilities, makes living choices easy without sacrificing a comforting sense of community.

 Norwood’s prevailing character and heritage are unique and well worth preserving for posterity.
 Many people are drawn here for a variety of reasons, but no visitor has as much to gain or lose as the residents who live here.
 As a consequence, we as locals need to take any necessary action to ensure that proposed development is both sensitive and respectful to what already exists and also adds value to our daily lives.